msoucy/msoucy.me/content/seminars/vim/_index.md

 ---

-# Normal Mode (Repeating)

 ## Doing things more than once

 You can do things multiple times.
 Want to move the cursor in a direction 10 times?
 Type in `10` and then hit one of the movement keys.

+---

 ## Why `dd` instead of just `d`?